Night Beats

-Night Beats is an American psychedelic/garage rock project, formed in 2009 in Seattle, Washington as the pseudonym of Danny Lee "Blackwell" Rajan Billingsley.
-The project has remained active internationally throughout the years, touring with The Zombies, W.I.T.C.H., The Jesus and Mary Chain and The Black Angels.
+Night Beats are an American psychedelic/garage rock band, formed in 2009 in Seattle, Washington.

+The band currently consists of lead singer and guitarist Danny "Lee Blackwell" Rajan Billingsley as the only permanent member.
+Founding member drummer James Traeger has only played intermittently with the band since 2016, original bassist Tarek Wegner left in 2014 and his replacement, Jakob Bowden, left the band sometime in early-mid 2018.

 History

 Danny "Lee Blackwell" Rajan Billingsley had previously fronted various bands in his hometown of Dallas, Texas including The Old Explosives, White Light Fever and Medicine God Box.
 With White Light Fever, who were initially called Japanese Auto Clinic, he released debut album Heavy Knife Blues in 2007 and the band were reportedly courted by Columbia Records.
 A second album Count All Your Father's Wealth was seemingly abandoned.
+He also worked with The Tempers, playing live with the band and contributing a guitar solo to one track on their debut album Vol. 1.